armandstrickernlp/Emo-TOD/README.md

 # Unifying Emotion Detection and Task-oriented Dialogue Modeling

 This project enhances an end-to-end task-oriented dialogue system with user emotion recognition.
-This task is directly inserted into the end-to-end pipeline, as an extension of the belief state, providing mutually beneficial signal for each task.
+User emotions are represented as an extension of the belief state, and jointly learning both tasks provides mutually beneficial signal.
 The approach builds off of [SimpleToD](https://github.com/salesforce/simpletod) and leverages annotations from the [EmoWOZ](https://zenodo.org/records/5865438) dataset.
 Fine-tuning is done with LLama-2-7b-chat and GPT2.

 Additionally, predicted emotions can be used to more explicitly ground the system response, when using LLama-2-7b-chat.
 This can be done as a refinement step, without further training, using few-shot Chain-of-Thought prompting.